 To be honest with you, it’s very simple just like when you sign up for anything online so I won’t talk about it much on this blog.

-Click my referral link and we both can benefit 😛
+Click my referral link to sign up and we both can benefit 😛

-You simply go to sign up with your name, date of birth and email.
+You simply sign up with your name, date of birth and email.
 They then email you to verify your email.
 And then at some point, they’ll ask you to upload some sort of ID (Drivers Licence or Passport etc.) to prove you are who you say you are.
-At first, I was sceptical to do this so put it off for almost 5 months, but then I thought, “you know what, this is legit and secure so I’ve got nothing to worry about”.
+At first, I was sceptical to do this so put it off for almost 5 months (and missed out on some major growth!).
+But then I thought, “you know what, this is legit and secure.
+I’ve got nothing to worry about”.

 I’ve got a Coinbase Account, now what??

-Cool so you’ve got an account set up with Coinbase (through my link I hope), the next thing to do is get yourself so coins!
+Cool so you’ve got an account set up with Coinbase (through my link I hope).
+The next thing to do is get yourself some coins!
 On Coinbase, you can buy Bitcoin, Ethereum and/or Litecoin.
 I personally decided to go for all three.
 But you can buy whichever coin you want!

 – 1 Bitcoin costs £12,681.76